Why is our light roasting profile special?

 How do we develop the flavour of the coffee?

-Now, time to enjoy!
+Now, it's time to enjoy!

 Please enjoy our damn good coffee!